jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-blond-ish-on.md

 ![null](/img/blondish-return-to-rio.jpeg)

-**RR: You’re also a speaker at the EMC Conference in Sydney.
+**RR: You’re also a speaker at the EMC Conference in **[**Sydney**](https://www.ravereviewz.net/events)**.
 In broad terms, what will you be discussing?**

-Vivie-Ann: On these panels it can always go in a few directions depending on how many people are on them, but I have been very passionate about reducing single use plastics in our scene.
+Vivie-Ann: On these panels it can always go in a few directions depending on how many people are on them, but I have been very passionate about reducing single-use plastics in our scene.
 I would love to go more in depth on the master plan I’ve been building for this, through the Bye Bye Plastic initiative for DJs, venues and promoters.
 Basically what I noticed from many conversations with DJs and colleagues in our scene is that we all want change, but nobody has time to do it.
 So after 10,000 conversations on it at dinners and after parties, I decided to take the baton and go deep on it.

-In a nutshell, I’ve put a little team together and have been doing all the research starting in territories like UK, Spain, USA and Mexico and finding solutions to single use plastics - namely straws, water bottles and cups (to start).
-During the booking process of a DJ, they or the agent can open up a conversation like "hey, before we confirm we just wanted to talk about what’s really important to us at the moment and that’s reducing single use plastics — and what’s your thoughts on the topic?"
+In a nutshell, I’ve put a little team together and have been doing all the research starting in territories like UK, Spain, USA and Mexico and finding solutions to single-use plastics - namely straws, water bottles and cups.
+During the booking process of a DJ, they or the agent can open up a conversation along the lines of, "before we confirm, we just wanted to talk about what’s really important to us at the moment and that’s reducing single-use plastics.
+What are your thoughts on the topic?"
 It will come with an info sheet and if the promoter/venue would like to work on solutions, then they can call the Bye Bye Plastic Hotline and there will be a team of people to help come up with a solution unique to your venue.
 Because there is no "one size fits" all solution for moving to sustainable practices.
 Let me tell you, it’s another rabbit hole!
 But super exciting, because everyone is super eager for change!

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FBlondish%2Fvideos%2F352404768843842%2F&show_text=0&width=560" width="560" height="238" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>